dunglas/mercure/docs/UPGRADE.md

 To prevent security issues, be sure to not pass credentials such as API tokens or password in `MERCURE_EXTRA_DIRECTIVES` (ex: when using transports [provided by the paid version](hub/cluster.md) such as Redis).

-To pass credentials security, create a custom `Caddyfile` an use the `{env.MY_ENV_VAR}` syntax, which is interpreted at runtime.
+To pass credentials security, create a custom `Caddyfile` and use the `{env.MY_ENV_VAR}` syntax, which is interpreted at runtime.

 ## 0.16.2

-The `Caddyfile.dev` file has been renamed `dev.Caddyfile` to match new Caddy best practices and prevent "ambigous adapter" issues.
+The `Caddyfile.dev` file has been renamed `dev.Caddyfile` to match new Caddy best practices and prevent "ambiguous adapter" issues.

 ## 0.14.4